Dolphins, porpoises and basking sharks

 Dolphins

-There are a few species of dolphin that grace our shores but it is the bottlenose dolphin that is common to Jersey waters.
-They are pale to dark grey in colour and reach a size of 3 - 4 metres.
-Dolphins breathe at the surface through their blow holes and swim in pods of 2 - 25 individuals.
-The bottlenose dolphin hunts for mackerel and cuttlefish using echo-location.
-It is thought that approximately 100 individuals inhabit Jersey waters.
+There are a few species of dolphin that grace our shores, but it is the bottlenose dolphin that is common to Jersey waters.
+They are pale to dark grey in colour and reach a size of three to four metres.
+It's thought that approximately 100 individuals inhabit Jersey waters.

 Monitoring dolphins

-Report a marine life sighting on Société Jersiaise website
+Report a wildlife sighting on The Jersey Biodiversity Centre website

 Porpoises